tegacodess/skills-communicate-using-markdown/README.md

 1. Click **Commit changes**.
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

+##My Commit Message
+Tested out the h1,h2 and h3 headers using markdown.
 <footer>

 <!--